OUR TEAM

 Kelli Crane, Ph.D.

-Kelli Thuli Crane (She/her/hers), Ph.D., is Co-Director of the Center for Transition and Career Innovation.
+Kelli Thuli Crane (She/her/hers), Ph.D., is the Director of the Center for Transition and Career Innovation.
 She earned her doctorate from Virginia Tech in vocational special needs education.
 She received her master’s degree from the University of Wisconsin-Madison in rehabilitation psychology and graduated with high honors from University of Wisconsin-Stout with a bachelor’s degree in vocational rehabilitation and secondary special education.
 Prior to joining Way2Work, Dr. Crane served in leadership roles on the Youth Transition Demonstration project, Maryland PROMISE, and the Center on Transition to Employment.
 She has worked in Federal and state government agencies including the National School to Work Office (funded by the US Departments of Education and Labor) and the Center on Education and Work, University of Wisconsin-Madison.
 Dr. Crane is a recognized leader in the field transition and employment.
 She has a long history of organizing and leading diverse audiences at the national, state, and local levels.

 Staff